-As is the case with most other central banks, the BOK issues legal tender, provides payment services for final settlement to financial institutions by operating the large value payment system, extends loans to financial institutions in its role as lender of last resort, and improves the payment systems by introducing new payment instruments.
+As is the case with most other central banks, the BOK issues legal tender, provides payment services for final settlement to financial institutions by operating the large-value settlement system, extends loans to financial institutions in its role as lender of last resort, and improves the payment systems by helping financial institutions introduce new payment instruments.

 Provision of Final Settlement Service